 When a rapper controller fails, ash begins to build up on plates and may eventually cause a necessary precipitator shutdown.
-With the GRC, you have the option for two redundancies.
-A optional second S-CPU module will automatically detect a failure of the main S-CPU and take over control.
-This features allows a complex operating program to continue while repairs are made to the main S-CPU module.
-The second method of redundancy is accomplished with the S-Rap modules.
-Each S-Rap will can automatically begin to fire devices to maintain rapper activity in the event of a S-CPU failure.
-Using both methods provides the plant with two levels of redundancy virtually eliminating precipitator downtime due to rapper controller failure.
+With the GRC, you have the option for rapping redundancy.
+The redundancy is accomplished with the S-Rap modules.
+Each S-Rap will can be configured to automatically begin to fire each output to maintain rapper activity in the event of an S-CPU failure.
+Using this option provides the plant with a level of redundancy virtually eliminating precipitator downtime due to rapper controller failure.